 A knee pad

 I love being connected to the Earth, spending time outside and getting my hands dirty.
-I really just hate the backaches I’m left with from my low-lying garden beds.
+I really just hate the backaches I’m left with from some of my low-lying garden beds.

-6 gift ideas for the gardener
+The perfect gift ideas for the gardener in your life

 I hope these ideas serve you well!
 I’d love to hear what you’ve gotten your gardening gals and guys in the past, or what you plan to gift them this year.
 Drop a line in the comments below and let’s have a chat.
 Happy holidays!